mishraaavantika/BLINKIT_SALES_ANALYSIS/README.md

 # BLINKIT_SALES_ANALYSIS
+This is an end-to-end data project created with the use of SQL, Power BI and MS Excel.
-The analysis of the dataset of Blinkit sales -- available on Kaggle is included.
-This is an end-to-end data project with use of SQL, Power BI and excel.
+The analysis of the dataset of Blinkit sales -- available on Kaggle is done to gather isights and solve some business problems.